WuChao-2024/rdk_en_wuc_check_fork/docs/RDK.md

 Other updates:

-- Support for the Chromium browser, users can install and use it with "sudo apt install chromium".
+- Support for the Chromium browser, users can install and use it with `sudo apt install chromium`.

 ### Version Number: 2.0.0